Awzs/flowchartai/README.md

 ## 🙏 Acknowledgments

-FlowChart AI is built on the shoulders of amazing open source projects:
+ViLearning is built on the shoulders of amazing open source projects:

 - **[Excalidraw](https://excalidraw.com/)** - The amazing drawing canvas that powers our editor
 - **[Next.js](https://nextjs.org/)** - The React framework for production